Use promo code HOLIDAY13 at checkout to get free ground shipping on all U.S. orders over $100.

 REACH (Registration, Evaluation, Authorization and Restriction of Chemicals) is a European Union chemical regulation that became effective on June 1, 2007.
 We support the objective of REACH of improving the protection of human health and the environment through the early and improved identification of the intrinsic properties of chemical substances.

 We are manufacturers of “articles” according to the definitions contained in the REACH regulation.
 This article manufacturing is external to the European Union and we do not use or purchase substances for use within the European Union in quantities large enough to be subject to the obligations under Article 6 (general obligations to register substances of their own or in preparations) of the REACH regulation.
 We do not manufacture any articles in which a substance is intended to be released under normal or reasonably foreseeable conditions of use.
-Some vehicle power cables (cigarette lighter adaptor) and AC power adaptor/chargers supplied as accessories to devices may contain Bis (2-ethyl(hexyl)phthalate) [DEHP] at concentrations above 0.1 percent weight/weight in the cable insulation.
+Some Garmin products and accessories contain SVHC’s at concentrations above 0.1 percent weight/weight.
+A listing of the products and accessories with the specific SVHC’s is provided below.
 We are working with our suppliers to identify alternatives to DEHP.

 We will be communicating further with our suppliers and customers to continue to gather information to ensure our continued compliance with the REACH regulation.
 As such, we reserve the right to make changes to our products and this information as additional information becomes available.

 |PVC cables||Bis (2-ethyl(hexyl)phthalate) (DEHP)||117-81-7||This substance may be present in PVC cables, cords and wiring insulation manufactured prior to 2011|